 Lieber and Eleanor Smith have been making experimental dances in New York since 2006.
 Their work is unique in that it is an equal collaboration between the two choreographers, always performed by Lieber and Smith.
 The works are feminist collaborations that respond to sexual trauma through improvisation, abstraction, and performance.
 Their most recent work, Body Comes Apart, premiered March 6-9th at New York Live Arts, and was documented by the New York Public Library, Jerome Robbins Dance Division.
 It will be remounted at New York Live Arts in January 2020.
 Recent works include: Basketball (PS122 and Baryshnikov Arts Center for COIL 2017), Rude World (PS122 and The Chocolate Factory Theater for COIL 2015), Tulip (Roulette, 2013; Judson Now at Danspace Project, 2012), and Beautiful Bone (The Chocolate Factory Theater, 2012).

 Lieber and Smith were Guest Artists at Connecticut College in 2015 and taught workshops together in New York through Movement Research and CLASSCLASSCLASS.
 They were guest artists and co-taught at Sarah Lawrence in the Spring of 2018.
 They are also curating a series of shared work in May at Roulette, in Brooklyn.
-Lieber is currently pursuing her MFA at Bennington.
+Lieber was pursuing her MFA at Bennington in Fall 2019.